 And remember, you should also optimize the metadata of your categories and content pages.

-If you still don’t have categories, you may want to revamp your website structure by including category and sub-category pages, but only if they make sense.
+If you still don’t have categories, you may want to revamp your ecommerce site structure by including category and sub-category pages, but only if they make sense.
 They give users more information about your products, helping search engines index them.

 Dedicate some time to organizing your product categories, as these help your users navigate your Magento e-store.

-Don’t forget to add a title tag and meta description in your category pages.
+Don’t forget to add a title tag and meta description in your product category pages.

 You should also create a tagging structure as it helps search bots know about the importance of your content on each product page, thus increasing your visibility on SERPs.

 The sale happens in your product pages, so you must focus your Magento SEO efforts here.

 Improve your product pages by choosing a descriptive product name, then creating a short and unique product description.
 Don’t forget to use keywords to optimize them.